RosanaFSS/Cybersecurity-Journey-TryHackMe/Medium 🚩 - Hack Smarter Security.md

 and I’m excited to join you on this adventure, part of my <code>437</code>-day-streak in<a href="https://tryhackme.com">TryHackMe</a>.<br>
 <em>A place where you start at some point, and you have to go back to it in the end</em>.<br>
 Access it <a href="https://tryhackme.com/room/moebius"</a>here.<br><br>
-I was able to complete this CTF following jaxafed walkthrough.
-Thank you!<br><br>
 <img width="1200px" src="https://github.com/user-attachments/assets/39daf325-41d8-4121-a1f4-e76e68605110"></p>

 <br>